 Please note that to guarantee a place on the programme, payment must be made in full by 1 November 2013.

 Any enquiries about the conference should be addressed to Emmanuel Waegemans.

-The French Language in Russia project, based at the University of Bristol under Professor Derek Offord, will soon launch its corpus of online texts through the project website.
+The French Language in Russia project, based at the University of Bristol under Professor Derek Offord, has now launched its corpus of online texts through its website.
 Members are invited to visit this website and make use of what promises to be an invaluable resource.

 The fellowships are aimed at early career historians who hold full-time academic positions in Russian regional universities.
-The area of specialisation should be within the period 1700-1917 and preference will be given to scholars specialising in the history of Russian international relations, broadly defined, and who would benefit from working in British libraries and archives and discussing their research with British and European scholars in the field.
+The area of specialisation should be within the period between 1700 and 1917, with preference given to scholars specialising in the history of Russian international relations, broadly defined.
+Candidates should make clear in their application how their work would benefit from working in British libraries and archives.

 Further information and application forms can be found on the LSE Paulsen Fellowship Programme web-site.